WPIRoboticsProjects/GRIP/README.md

     gradlew.bat :ui:run

 If you don't have an internet connection you can build using the `--offline` flag if you have built GRIP once before.

+## CUDA Support
+To enable CUDA acceleration, CUDA 10.0 needs to be installed on your computer.
+CUDA 10.1 may work on Linux systems, but Windows _must_ use 10.0.

+When running or building from source, add the Gradle flag `-Pcuda` to enable CUDA acceleration (eg `./gradlew :ui:run -Pcuda`)

+Note that CUDA acceleration is not available for all operations.

+Code generation does not support CUDA - it is only used for operations running in GRIP.

 ## Contributing